 The Dance Project, Inc. is a joint effort between students and parents to promote fun dancing, self-respect, and leadership -

 Dance Project dances are hosted in different schools and community facilities and provide a safe environment for teens to dance and have fun.
 However, most of the students don't realize the real work that's going on inside The Dance Project.
-While the Dance Project is a student run dance group, it is also a project.
-In providing a safe environment for students to dance, we also provide a contact for parents and administrators who believe that student dancing at school dances or elsewhere is out of control.
+While The Dance Project is a student run dance group, it is also a project.
+In providing a safe environment for students to dance, we also provide a contact for parents and administrators who believe that student dancing at school dances or elsewhere is in need of positive influence.

 The Dance Project members reach out to schools teaching students basic swing dance steps to music they already enjoy.
 The style is easy to learn, energetic, and utterly enjoyable which makes it contagious!
 Students enthusiastically teach one another and can't wait to invite others.
 We are ready to provide ideas and alternatives to any parent, any administrator, and anyone who is concerned.

 The Dance Project Formula for Fun Community Dances :